imodeveloperlab/dskit/README.md

 </p>

-Welcome to **DSKit** a Design System Kit for iOS 13+ is an iOS SDK written in Swift with a collection of reusable components, guided by clear standards, that can be assembled to build any number of applications.
+Welcome to **DSKit** a Design System for iOS 13+ is an iOS SDK written in Swift with a collection of reusable components, guided by clear standards, that can be assembled to build any number of applications.